 While we originally called ourselves Wake Cohousing while getting established, given the parcel of land is located on Acorn Creek Lane (and us nearly its sole occupants), the group decided Acorn Creek Community would be a fitting name for our cohousing group.

-How large will the community be? – the proposed site plan includes 10 lots arranged close together in a horseshoe shape.
-These would be utilizing city water and sewer.
-There are two more larger lots utilizing well & septic a bit further down the driveway.
-Additionally, there will be 1-2 lots along the original driveway a short walk away.
+How large will the community be? – the proposed site plan includes 10 lots arranged close together in a horseshoe shape, with three additional lots that are larger and less expensive a very short walk away.

-What is expected price range of the homes?
-Preliminary estimates have the cost of joining the community (share of development costs) at approximately $150,000.
+What is the expected price range of the homes?
+Preliminary estimates have the cost of joining the community (share of development costs) at approximately $150,000 for lots 1-10.
 This is preliminary as the engineering work is just beginning.
 Additional costs of each home construction will fluctuate depending on the lot chosen, buildings costs at the time, and the size and plan of the respective home you choose to build.
 We would expect final costs to be in the $340k-$450k range.

 What will be ongoing costs after construction?
 The community will share the costs of upkeep of the roads, pond, and other systems.
 With preliminary information, we expect monthly HOA dues of ~$50/month.